what to expect on

-If you want to join the procession, maybe with a lantern you've made at home, come to Mount Pleasant Park at 7pm.
+If you want to join the Carnival from the start, maybe with a lantern, everyone starts gathering at Mount Pleasant Park after 7pm.

 We arrive at the General Cemetery Park at 8.30pm.